ADVANTICS/documentation/charge-controllers/evcc_bidirectional.md

 In addition, the vehicle will be able to specify the time of departure which can be used in dynamic mode.

+> [!NOTE]
+> Bidirectionality is only available on a special development branch.
+You need update the containers
+> with the ones provided in the [Snapshots section](charge-controllers/evcc_versions.md#snapshots)
+> of the download page.

 ## Relevant config entries

 ### type